-Whether you're using gel, powder or the ever popular tablets, your dishwasher needs some form of dishwasher detergent to get its job done well.
+Whether you're using gel, pods, powder or the ever popular tablets, your dishwasher needs some form of dishwasher detergent to get its job done well.
 We test dishwasher detergents using a variety of stains on specially prepared plates to see how well each one performs, but there are a raft of claims that come along with detergents of all sorts.

 We list claims in our dishwasher detergent review, but specify these are only claims – they seem a little light on actual evidence.
 So if you're going to be swayed by the advertising, check out the test results first and make sure they're able to do the basics – which is clean your crockery and cutlery.